 What to Know Before Buying a House in the Country

-If you're considering a move from hectic city existence to bucolic country living, you must consider a number of issues unique to rural homes before you buy.
+If you're considering a move from hectic city existence to bucolic country living, you must consider a various issues unique to rural properties before buying a home there.
 Otherwise, you could end up owning a host of problems that city dwellers do not regularly encounter.

-You no doubt want to be able to drink the water in your new home.
+You no doubt want to be able to get drinkable water in your new home.
 Unlike city homes, however, which typically access water through a public, municipal water supply (most often distributed from a central, treated source), water for a rural home is more likely to come from a well or possibly a spring.

-If the property's water pressure is too weak, or the water supply is limited, this might indicate the need for a new well.
-Engage a professional water engineer before you purchase to evaluate the property and the adequacy of the water supply.
+If the property's water pressure is weak, or the water supply is limited, this might indicate the need for a new well.
+Engage a professional water engineer before you purchase to evaluate the property and the adequacy of its water supply.

-Will the Home Have an Adequate Sewage or Septic System?
+Will Your Country Home Have an Adequate Sewage or Septic System?

-If the property you are looking at has its own septic system, get it checked out by a septic engineer before you buy.
+If the property you are looking at has its own septic system, get it checked out by a septic engineer before buying.
 Find out its condition, when it was last pumped, how it's been maintained, and whether there have been any problems with it.

 (For more information about septic systems see Buying Vacant Land: Will You Need a Septic System?)